Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDa. HTML.md

 </ul>
 ```

 Sometimes, you want an image.
-For that we use an IMG tag.
-Images can be JPG, PNG or SVG - just paste the path of the image in SRC.
-Video and audio work basically the same way.
+For that, we use an IMG tag.
+Images can be JPG, PNG, or SVG - just paste the path of the image in SRC.
+Video and audio tags work the same way.

 If you are wondering "wait why isn't it two tags like everything else?", like most things in HTML [this is for backwards compatability reasons](https://stackoverflow.com/questions/23890716/why-is-the-img-tag-not-closed-in-html).
 It's why websites from the 80s still pretty much work today.